 Two of the eleven houses would be for Affordable Housing.
 Housing Services has commented that this is compliant with the terms of the emerging Local Plan and, as the plots already agreed as affordable homes do not appear to be affected, there is no objection to the proposal.
-The agent has referred, in an email of 3rd April, to need to vary the UU/S106 to formalise this.
-Accordingly the proposal is considered acceptable in principle with regard to Policies HG3a and HG4.
+A Legal Agreement, dated 5th August 2020, has been completed which satisfactorily addresses Affordable Housing.
+Accordingly the proposal is considered acceptable with regard to Policies HG3a and HG4.